dashxhq/dashx-ios/CONTRIBUTING.md

 The SDK ships two surfaces from the same tag:

 - **Swift Package Manager** — consumers compile from `Sources/**` driven by `Package.swift`.
 Pinning the git tag is enough.
 - **CocoaPods** — consumers link the prebuilt XCFrameworks under `xcframeworks/` via `DashX.podspec` (no source compilation on their end, no transitive Apollo dep surfaced).
-XCFrameworks are built locally on a Mac before tagging.
+XCFrameworks are built locally on a Mac before tagging. `DashX.podspec` is **not** published to the CocoaPods trunk — consumers reference the pod directly from git by tag (e.g. `pod 'DashX/SDK', :git => '…', :tag => '1.3.1'`), so tagging is the entire release step.

 ### One-time setup